Connect with a certified trainer for free

 • Tenderness

-• Instability of ankle, especially when walking on uneven surfaces
+• Instability of the ankle, especially when walking on uneven surfaces

 When to see a doctor

 Minor ankle sprains can be treated at home with rest, ice, and elevation.
-However, if your ankle becomes swollen and painful to walk on, you should consult with your doctor.
+However, if your twisted ankle becomes swollen and difficult to walk on, you should consult with your doctor.
 During your visit, your doctor will ask questions about your injury, its symptoms, and the sports you play.
 During the physical examination, your doctor will press your ankle to see which ligaments have been damaged.
 Your doctor may also want to conduct an “ankle drawer test,” which involves moving your ankle in different positions to assess your range of motion.
-An x-ray may be ordered to check for broken bones.
+An X-ray may be ordered to check for broken bones.
 Other imaging tests, such as a magnetic resonance imaging (MRI) test, may be taken to determine the extent of damage to your ligaments or to see if there are other injuries.

 Non-operative treatment